 If you’re like me, you’ll want to have a framework of organization for your content before getting started.
 It’s a bit time consuming to do this on the front end, and so you may just want to write 20-30 blogs or build your content before you worry about organization, but then you’ll have to go back to each blog to add categories, etc. So, here’s what I recommend, but as with everything, you have to do what works for you.

 - Create Pages: You’ll first of all want a home page (some people like their blog to be their home page, but not me, it feels too random).
 Then create pages for all of your main ideas and link them to your home page.
-(Mine are: Home, All Blogs, Parenting, Teaching, Mom Talk, Health, How To, Guest Bloggers, Etsy, and Shop) Start by using the “Advanced Layout Editor” to create a “Page Template”.
+(Mine are: Home, All Blogs, Parenting, Teaching, Mom Talk, Health, How To, and Guest Bloggers) Start by using the “Advanced Layout Editor” to create a “Page Template”.
 Basically, everything needs to be in a layout box, then you can put a “Text Box” (under “Content Elements”) inside of a layout box to create a header.
 Then, you can add a “Magazine” or “Blog Post” layout to put under that and it will automatically put all blogs with a matching category there.
 Watch this tutorial to learn more about creating pages.

 - Create Categories: These are how you’ll organize your blogs.
 Under “Posts” on the left toolbar, select “Categories” and just create categories for all of your main ideas.
 You can also create subcategories by selecting a “Parent”, but I wouldn’t recommend doing this at first.
 Now, when you write your blogs, just select which category they belong in and you can sort them to the appropriate pages.